Steroid dementia syndrome: Signs and symptoms

 These symptoms have been shown to improve within months to a year after discontinuing glucocorticoid medication, but residual impairments following prolonged steroid use can remain.

 Pathophysiology

 Regions of the brain with a high density of glucocorticoid receptors (GRs) including the hippocampus, hypothalamus, and prefrontal cortex are particularly sensitive to elevated circulating levels of glucocorticoids even in the absence of stress.
 Scientific studies have mainly focused on the impact of glucocorticoids on the hippocampus because of its role in memory processes and on the prefrontal cortex for its role in attention and executive function.

 Elevated glucocorticoid activity is associated with down-regulation of GRs (known as "glucocorticoid cascade hypothesis"), which diminishes neuroreparative activity and attenuates neurogenesis that can result in decreased hippocampal volume with prolonged glucocorticoid exposure.

 Variations in individual sensitivity to glucocorticoid medications may be due to either GR hypofunction or hyperfunction.
 Similarly, variations in individual hypothalamic-pituitary-adrenal (HPA) axis responsiveness can modulate the type and number of side effects.

+Steroid Dementia Syndrome is caused by prolonged exposure to glucocorticoid levels which directly affect structures and functions of the brain which are involved in cognition and emotion regulation.
+Research has shown that exposure from chronic glucocorticoid affects the areas of the hippocampus, prefrontal cortex, and amygdala.
+These three areas that are shown to be affected contain high concentrations of the receptors for glucocorticoid.
+The most vulnerable hippocampus, this exposure becomes vulnerable as it plays a role in memory and learning.
+Studies have also shown that with excess cortisol exposure, hippocampal glucose metabolism is slowed while also decreasing hippocampal activity.
+This is linked with impairments with learning and retention in memory.
+With long term glucocorticoid exposure, there have been associations with volume in the hippocampus, along with neuronal atrophy.
+These elevated levels of cortisol suppress brain derived neurotrophic factors while also contributing to neuronal damage through increased glutamate activity.
+In the prefrontal cortex, the effects that this causes are impairment in executive function and attention.
+Meanwhile changes in the amygdala are associated with anxiety, emotional dysregulation, and disturbances in mood.
+These alterations in neurobiology explain how cognitive changes and psychiatric symptoms come with Steroid Dementia Syndrome.